 Avoid narrow wooden chairs or rockers with armrests, which may constrict your baby’s movement as she feeds.
 Instead, opt for a cushioned chair or sofa that supports your back while giving your baby wiggle room.
 This is a great way for you to have somewhere comfortable to sit and it can also provide you with a nice place to sit and rock your baby.

 Though most moms breastfeed upright, there’s no rule against nursing horizontally.
 Sometimes this is just the ticket for an exhausted mama and ever-hungry newborn.
-Find a bed with a supportive mattress, like those crafted at the Restwell Mattress Factory.
+Find a bed with a supportive mattress.
 Though you should avoid falling asleep with your baby if possible, you’ll find a supportive mattress is quite possibly the most comfortable place to breastfeed your baby.